 The AI/ML trustworthiness indicators related to ML training, testing and inference need to be precisely defined.
 The indicators mainly include three aspects:

 Explainability-related indicators: the explainability indicators of the ML entity.
-For example, the AI/ML MnS consumer may indicate the AI/ML MnS producer to:
+For example, the AI/ML MnS consumer may indicate to the AI/ML MnS producer to: